Skip to main content

 Steve Strong

-Independent Member
+Independent Partner Member (Lead Member)

 I have recently retired after a career in NHS and Social Care jobs, mostly within Learning Disabilities.
 I have lived in Bristol for over 30 years and am actively involved with a number local voluntary organisations.